microsoft/Appsample-Photosharing/README.md

 - Browse photo categories and navigate into photo collections and photo details.
 - Take and upload photos directly in the app or upload an existing photo.
 - Give gold and add comments to photos uploaded by other users.
-- Receive push notifications when they they are given gold for uploaded photos.
+- Receive push notifications when users are given gold for uploaded photos.
 - Explore a leaderboard of users with the most gold, users that have given the most gold to other photos, and the photos that have received the most gold.
 - Sign in with a Microsoft, Facebook, Google, or Twitter account.
 - Report content as abusive, inappropriate, or spam.